josecostatorres/josecostatorres.github.io/about.md

 ---
 layout: about
 title: About
-bio: Independent graphic and art direction bureau based in Lisboa-P.T. run by José Torres. <br>Each work is custom made to fit its own purpose. <br>Focused on detailed typographic work for comercial and cultural spheres. <br>Would love to hear from you.
+bio: Independent graphic and art direction bureau based in Lisboa-P.T. run by José Torres. <br>Each work is custom made to fit its own purpose. <br>Focused on detailed typographic work for comercial and cultural spheres.
+Including posters, publications, sites, exhibitions and identities.<br>Would love to hear from you.<br>
 lectures:
 - title: Conversas Lisboa
   year: 2017
+  link: ''
 - title: ESAD World Graphics Day
   year: 2016
+  link: ''
 image: "/uploads/2019-05/CLIII.png"

 ---